Last Updated: March 31, 2024

 Jefferson Starship

 In 1970, Jack Casady and Jorma Kaukonen left the group.
 Soon after, the remaining members formed Jefferson Starship.
 In the fall of 1974, Jefferson Starship released their debut album "Dragon Fly."
 The album was a hit.
-It was certified gold three months after its release, and it peaked at no. 11 on the Billboard 200 album chart.
+It was certified Gold three months after its release, and it peaked at #11 on the "Billboard" 200 chart.

-The group released their second album, "Red Octopus" in the summer of 1975.
-It peaked at no. 1 on the Billboard 200.
-The album spawned the singles "Miracles," which made it to no. 3 on the Billboard singles chart and "Play on Love," which peaked at no. 49 on the singles chart.
-In 1976, they released "Spitfire," which peaked at no. 3 on the Billboard album charts.
+The group released their second album, "Red Octopus," in the summer of 1975, and it topped the "Billboard" 200 chart.
+The album spawned the singles "Miracles" and "Play on Love," which peaked at #3 and #49, respectively, on the "Billboard" Hot 100 chart.
+In 1976, they released "Spitfire," which reached #3 on the "Billboard" 200 chart.

-They decided not to tour after the release of "Spitfire," and their fourth album "Earth" was released in 1978.
+The band decided not to tour after the release of "Spitfire," and their fourth album, "Earth," was released in 1978.
 As with the others, it was a commercial and critical success.
-Slick left the group for three years, but she returned for their fifth album "Modern Times," which was released in 1981.
+Slick left the group for three years, but she returned for their fifth album, "Modern Times," which was released in 1981.
 She remained with the group for the next two albums.
 "Winds of Change" was released in 1982 and yielded two Top 40 singles.
-After the release of their next album "Nuclear Furniture" in 1984, they parted ways, but a Slick and a couple of other members stayed on and called themselves Starship.
+After the release of their next album, "Nuclear Furniture," in 1984, they parted ways, but Slick and a few other members stayed on and called themselves Starship.

-Slick left Starship in 1988 and joined Jefferson Airplane in a reunion tour the following year.
+Grace left Starship in 1988 and joined Jefferson Airplane for a reunion tour the following year.
 In addition to her work with Jefferson Airplane and its affiliates, she produced several solo albums.
-She released "Manhole" in 1974, and then in 1980 she released, "Dreams" and followed-up the next year with "Welcome to the Wrecking Ball!."
+She released "Manhole" in 1974, "Dreams" in 1980, "Welcome to the Wrecking Ball!" in 1981, and "Software" in 1984.

 Retirement and Personal Life

 Once she finished the reunion tour with Jefferson Airplane, Slick retired from the music business.
 She later stated it was because she simply felt too old to live the lifestyle.
-Her first marriage to cinematographer and then bandmember Jerry Slick lasted from 1961 to 1967.
-Between her first and second marriage she had a relationship with her Jefferson Airplane bandmate Paul Kantner, and she had a daughter with him in 1971.
-She then married lighting director Skip Johnson in 1967, and the two divorced in 1994.
-She has publicly discussed her history and past struggles with substance abuse.
+Her first marriage to cinematographer and then bandmate Jerry Slick lasted from 1961 to 1967.
+Between Grace's first and second marriages, she had a relationship with her Jefferson Airplane bandmate Paul Kantner, and she had a daughter with him in 1971.
+She then married lighting director Skip Johnson in 1967.
+Slick and Johnson divorced in 1994.
+Grace has publicly discussed her history and past struggles with substance abuse.
 Her alcoholism led to issues on tour, particularly with Jefferson Starship.
 In 1980, she authorized a biography written about her entitled "Grace Slick: The Biography."

 Real Estate

-For several decades Grace Slick lived in the town of Mill Valley, just north of San Francisco in Marin County.
-In September 1993 her longtime home burned to the ground.
+For several decades, Slick lived in the town of Mill Valley, just north of San Francisco in Marin County.
+In September 1993, her longtime home burned to the ground.
 It would later be determined that the fire was sparked by county workers who were conducting a controlled burn that got out of control.
 She sued the county and won a large enough settlement to buy a home in Malibu.
-She paid $960,000 for the 2-acre Malibu property in 1996.
+Grace paid $960,000 for the two-acre Malibu property in 1996.
 Today the home is worth an estimated $4-5 million.
 She sold the Mill Valley property in 1995 for $650,000.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.